Causal measurement in quantum field theory: spacetime: Observables, quantization, measurement

 \subsection{Non-relativistic quantum mechanics}

-\emph{Quantization} usually refers to a procedure to associate to a \emph{classical observable} $A$, i.e., a real valued function on the (instantaneous) phase space $L$, an operator $\hat{A}$ on the Hilbert space $\cH$ of pure states of the theory.\footnote{This operator is often also called a (quantum) observable in the literature.
+\emph{Quantization} usually refers to a procedure to associate to a \emph{classical observable} $A$, i.e., a real valued function on the (instantaneous) phase space $L$, a self-adjoint operator $\hat{A}$ on the Hilbert space $\cH$ of pure states of the theory.\footnote{This operator is often also called a (quantum) observable in the literature.
 However, for clarity, we reserve the word \emph{observable} for classical observables.} We may use this to describe the \emph{measurement} of different quantities associated with the observable.
 In the simplest case we are only interested in the \emph{expectation value} of the observable and \emph{discard} the system after the measurement, i.e., choose to ignore its future evolution.
 Denote by $\cB$ the partially ordered real vector space of self-adjoint operators on $\cH$.
-Given an initial normalized state $\sigma\in\cB$, this expectation value is given by
+Given an initial normalized state $\sigma\in\cB$ (and assuming $\hat{A}$ to be bounded), this expectation value is given by

 If we are interested in measuring a different quantity associated to the observable or wish to involve information about the future of the system after measurement, we need to construct the corresponding \emph{quantum operation} from the operator $\hat{A}$.
 This involves first obtaining the \emph{spectral decomposition} of $\hat{A}$.
 Recall that the \emph{spectrum} $S_A\subseteq\R$ is the set of values $a$ such that $\hat{A}-a\id$ is not invertible.
 Here, $\id$ denotes the identity operator.
 In the finite-dimensional case the spectrum is finite and consists of \emph{eigenvalues}.
 Then, we obtain a decomposition of $\hat{A}$ into a linear combination of orthogonal projectors $P_a$ with the eigenvalues as coefficients,